Partial Regularity and Blowup for an Averaged Three-Dimensional Navier-Stokes Equation

 Following \cite{KP}, we call these bump functions of type $j$.
-In line with our previous discussion, we consider $\phi_{Q,j}P_j$ as a projection onto a localized wavelet, and, if $Q$ is a cube with side length exactly equal to $2^{-j(1-\epsilon)}$, we denote
+In line with our previous discussion, we consider $\phi_{Q,j}P_j$ as a projection onto a localized wavelet, and, if $Q$ is a cube with side length exactly equal to $2^{-j(1-\epsilon)}$, we denote the "wavelet coefficient" by